Seeking relief from coronavirus lockdowns, people head outside across U.S.

 In Texas, they flocked to Galveston's beaches.
 In South Florida, they formed long lines at marinas, boats in tow, ready to get out on the water.
 In Tennessee, they filled the streets of the resort town of Gatlinburg, and in New York City, they spread out across the grassy fields of Prospect Park.

-In Texas, the state recorded nearly 31,000 cases on Saturday, an increase of roughly 7,000 from the previous week, according to Johns Hopkins Coronavirus Resource Center.
-Federal guidelines say that states should only ease their stay-at-home restrictions after 14 days of declining cases, but Gov. Greg Abbott began opening stores, restaurants and movie theaters at limited capacity last week.
+In Texas, the state recorded nearly 31,000 cases Saturday, an increase of roughly 7,000 from the previous week, according to the Johns Hopkins Coronavirus Resource Center.
+Federal guidelines say states should ease their stay-at-home restrictions only after 14 days of declining cases, but Gov. Greg Abbott began opening stores, restaurants and movie theaters at limited capacity last week.
 Restrictions on beaches were also lifted.

-In Galveston, where the beaches were closed in late March, beach patrol chief Peter Davis told MSNBC on Sunday that visitors appeared to be more spread out than normal.
-But he added that he’d seen few people wearing masks.
+In Galveston, where the beaches were closed in late March, Galveston Island Beach Patrol Chief Peter Davis told MSNBC on Sunday that visitors appeared to be more spread out than normal.
+But he added that he'd seen few people wearing masks.

 "And there are certain areas and certain times of day and certain places where it doesn't seem like social distancing is even a thing," he said.
 "It's not even in their consciousness."